AlmasB/FXGL/README.md

 ```bash
 mvn package
 ```
-This will generate FXGL-x.y.z.jar, sources and javadoc.
+This will generate FXGL-0.1.7.jar, sources and javadoc.

 ## Setup
 Depending on what IDE or build tool you are using choose appropriate setup steps.